beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 ## Serialization---How to Pack Data {#serialization}

+[i[Serialization]<]

-[ix[serialization]] It's easy enough to send text data across the network, you're finding, but what happens if you want to send some "binary" data like `int`s or `float`s?
+It's easy enough to send text data across the network, you're finding, but what happens if you want to send some "binary" data like `int`s or `float`s?
 It turns out you have a few options.

 1. Convert the number into text with a function like `sprintf()`, then send the text.
 The receiver will parse the text back into a number